Support Your Local Gunfighter: Cast

 A. Also appeared in Support Your Local Sheriff!

 Production

 The film was known as Latigo.
 It was shot in August and September 1970.
-When finishing, Kennedy wrote in his diary, "” Might be a good picture.
+When finishing, Kennedy wrote in his diary, "Might be a good picture.
 Had a fight with Jim Garner next-to-the-last night.
 He played movie star on me."

-Bill Bowers, who wrote Support Your Local Sheriff, later recalled:

-<blockquote?Burt had dug up an old Jimmy Grant story called Latigo, and he wanted me to do the screenplay, and I didn't like it.
+Bill Bowers, who wrote Support Your Local Sheriff, later recalled:Burt had dug up an old Jimmy Grant story called Latigo, and he wanted me to do the screenplay, and I didn't like it.
 I said, "I'd rather start from scratch."
 Well anyway, Burt sat down and he did a rewrite on it, and he got Jim Garner to do it, and they made Latigo.
 It was at the last minute they decided to change the title to Support Your Local Gunfighter.
 But it was kind of crappy of them to do that.

 Reception

 Support Your Local Gunfighter received mixed critical reviews.
 It holds a 62% rating on Rotten Tomatoes based on thirteen reviews.

 In the commentary on the Kino Lorber DVD, Michael Schlesinger observes that the story parodies Yojimbo, with the protagonist riding into a quarreling town and hiring himself out to both sides to con everyone.
 He also notes the plethora of beloved character actors in the cast and believes the picture is much better than its reputation would have it.

 A year later, United Artists used B-roll of the train chugging through the mountains for the title sequence of Man of the East.